rgl/pxe-vagrant/README.md

 Run `vagrant up tcl` to launch the `tcl` (Tiny Core Linux) PXE client.

+Run `vagrant up winpe` to launch the `winpe` (Windows PE) PXE client.
+This assumes you have `../windows-pe-vagrant/tmp/winpe-amd64.iso` built as described at the [rgl/windows-pe-vagrant](https://github.com/rgl/windows-pe-vagrant) repository.
+Note that vagrant wont be able to connect to it; the ideia is just to see it PXE boot.

 # PXE boot

 This is roughly how Debian Live Linux is booted on a PXE PC: